-This is the third in a series of four posts on ancient ways Christians have sought God (view Part 1 and Part 2).
+This is the third in a series of four posts on ancient ways Christians have sought God (read Part 1, Part 2, and Part 4).
 The path described in this post turns the focus to our lives.
 Of course, we need to read the Scriptures to grasp how God works, but this path invites us to read our lives to see how He is working there.
 We often think of God’s work as dramatic and miraculous, and sometimes it is.
 His quick work here is hard to miss, but His slow work often is.
 The subtle whispers, the quiet providences, the shifting desires—we can blow through these and miss them.
 This path asks us to stop and notice by examining our lives.
 It’s aptly called the Examen.

 The Examen dates from the 1500’s and originated with Ignatius of Loyola, the founder of the Jesuits.
 Of all the spiritual exercises he created, he considered this one the most important.
 The idea of it is simple.
 It’s praying backwards through your last 24 hours, noticing what happened, what you felt, and bringing all of that to God, the good and the bad.
 Over time, you develop an internal navigational system, helping you participate in what God is doing in your life.
 Your self-awareness triggers increasing God-awareness.
 The currents of desire ebb and flow, but now you can see the currents and better choose the wholesome and enduring ones.

 Ignatius categorized two basic motions of the heart, the two that make up the Examen: